wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 Follow the steps below to create the service:

-1. Go to [https://console.choreo.dev/cloud-native-app-developer](https://console.choreo.dev/cloud-native-app-developer) and sign in.
-This opens the **Project Home** page.
+1. Go to [https://console.choreo.dev/](https://console.choreo.dev/cloud-native-app-developer) and sign in.
+This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Go to the **Service** card and click **Create**.
 4. Enter a unique name and a description for the service.
 You can enter the name and description given below: